 6. Call in for Backup

-This goes without saying, but calling outside experts to introduce ideas into your company can bring huge impact.
-Aside from having relevant knowledge on the subject, your company can gain valuable insights on agile practices in the industry and see how it could fit your company.
+This goes without saying, but calling outside experts to introduce ideas to your company can bring a huge impact.
+Aside from having relevant knowledge on the subject, your company can gain valuable insights into agile practices in the industry and see how they could fit your company.

-A good agile expert loves to share their knowledge.
-They know building an agile culture takes time and consistency, so they’d be more than happy to work with you to come up with suitable plan to help your company go agile.
-So ask around and talk to an expert or two, you’ll see what I mean.
+Good agile expert loves to share their knowledge.
+They know building an agile culture takes time and consistency, so they’d be more than happy to work with you to come up with a suitable plan to help your company go agile.
+So ask around and talk to an expert or two, and you’ll see what I mean.

 Understandably, you still have more to do before your company goes agile.
 These tips were designed to help you with your first steps in introducing your internal team to agile.
-You can choose to apply individual tips, or a combination/all of them.
+You can choose to apply individual tips or a combination/of all of them.
 Either way, they should help you make way for better discussions in the future with key players in your company.
 Don’t be happy to do agile transformation steps.